aastha235/IPR_210017/README.md

 .
-├── data/                 # Directory containing the dataset (.npz files) ├── src/                  # Source codes for training, testing, and analysis │   ├── train.py          # Script for training the model │   ├── test.py           # Script for testing the model
+├── data/                 # Directory containing the dataset (.npz files) ├── src/                  # Source codes for training, testing, and analysis ├── requirements.txt      # List of dependencies
-│   ├── analysis.py       # Script for analyzing results
-├── requirements.txt      # List of dependencies
 ├── README.md             # This readme file
 ├── report.pdf            # PDF containing implementation details and results